 Child and Adolescent (Weighing ≥30 kg) and Adult Dose:

-- Abacavir does not inhibit, nor is it metabolized by, hepatic cytochrome P450 enzymes.
-Therefore, it does not cause significant changes in the clearance of agents that are metabolized through these pathways, such as protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors.
-Abacavir plasma concentrations can decrease when abacavir is used concurrently with the boosted PIs atazanavir/ritonavir, lopinavir/ritonavir, and darunavir/ritonavir.1-3 The mechanism and the clinical significance of the drug interactions with these PIs are unknown.
-There are currently no recommendations for dose adjustments when coadministering abacavir and one of these boosted PIs.
+- ABC plasma concentrations can decrease when ABC is used concurrently with the boosted PIs atazanavir/ritonavir, lopinavir/ritonavir, and darunavir/ritonavir.1-3 The mechanism and the clinical significance of the drug interactions with these PIs are unknown.
+There are currently no recommendations for dose adjustments when coadministering ABC and one of these boosted PIs.

-- Alcohol exposure (0.7 g per kg ethanol, which is equivalent to five alcoholic drinks) has been shown to interfere with abacavir metabolism by affecting activity of alcohol dehydrogenase and glucuronyl transferase.
-This interference led to a 41% increase in abacavir area under the curve plasma exposure in adult men with HIV who received abacavir 600 mg daily.4
+- Alcohol exposure (0.7 g per kg ethanol, which is equivalent to five alcoholic drinks) has been shown to interfere with ABC metabolism by affecting the activity of alcohol dehydrogenase and glucuronyl transferase.
+This interference led to a 41% increase in ABC area under the curve plasma exposure in adult men with HIV who received ABC 600 mg daily.4

-- Abacavir oral solution contains sorbitol, which decreased the exposure of lamivudine solution in adults when the drugs were administered concurrently.5
+- ABC oral solution contains sorbitol, which decreased the exposure of lamivudine (3TC) oral solution in adults when the drugs were administered concurrently.5

 - More common: Nausea, vomiting, fever, headache, diarrhea, rash, anorexia.

-- Less common (more severe): Serious and sometimes fatal hypersensitivity reactions (HSRs) that have been observed in approximately 5% of adults and children (the rate varies by race/ethnicity) receiving abacavir.
-HSR to abacavir is a multi-organ clinical syndrome that is usually characterized by rash or signs or symptoms in two or more of the following groups:
+- Less common (more severe): Serious and sometimes fatal hypersensitivity reactions (HSRs) that have been observed in approximately 5% of adults and children (the rate varies by race/ethnicity) who were receiving ABC.
+The HSR to ABC is a multi-organ clinical syndrome that is usually characterized by rash or signs or symptoms in two or more of the following groups:

 - Gastrointestinal signs and symptoms, including nausea, vomiting, diarrhea, or abdominal pain